-The status of the respective CBAs of GSMI and DBI as of December 31, 2023 is summarized in the table below:
+The status of the respective CBAs of GSMI and DBI as of December 31, 2024 is summarized in the table below:

-BUSINESS UNIT / PLANT UNION AFFILIATION EXPIRATION OF ECONOMIC PROVISION REMARKS GSMI - Mandaue Plant (Dailies) GSMI - FREEWAS Daily Paid Employees Union December 31, 2024 The Union is composed of twenty-six (26) members.
+BUSINESS UNIT / PLANT UNION AFFILIATION EXPIRATION OF ECONOMIC PROVISION REMARKS GSMI - Mandaue Plant (Dailies) Ginebra San Miguel Inc. - Independent Employees' Union - Mandaue Plant December 31, 2024 The Union is composed of thirty-two (32) members.
 The three (3)-year CBA for Economic provision covers the period from January 1, 2022 to December 31, 2024.
-GSMI - Cabuyao Plant (Dailies) United Independent Union of GSMI Cabuyao Plant December 31, 2023 The Union is composed of ninety-six (96) members.
-CBA negotiation for Economic provision covering January 1, 2024 to December 31, 2026 has been concluded last December 21, 2023.
+The CBA negotiation for economic provisions is scheduled on February 2025.
+GSMI - Cabuyao Plant (Dailies) United Independent Union of GSMI Cabuyao Plant December 31, 2026 The Union is composed of one hundred-fourteen (114) members.
+The three (3)-year CBA for Economic provision covers the period from January 1, 2024 to December 31, 2026.
 GSMI - Sta.
 Barbara Plant (Monthlies) La Tondeña Distillers, Inc. Workers Union - Sta.
 Barbara Plant (LATODIWU) Monthly Paid Independent Union December 31, 2025 The Union is composed of twenty (20) members.
 The three (3)-year CBA for Economic provision covers the period from January 1, 2023 to December 31, 2025.
 GSMI - Sta.
 Barbara Plant (Dailies) GSMI Sta.
-Barbara Plant Daily-paid Workers Independent Union December 31, 2025 The Union is composed of eighty- seven (87) members.
-The three (3)- year CBA for Economic provision covers the period from January 1, 2023 to December 31, 2025.
+Barbara Plant Daily-paid Workers Independent Union December 31, 2025 The Union is composed of ninety-two (92) members.
+The three (3)-year CBA for Economic provision covers the period from January 1, 2023 to December 31, 2025.
 DBI Plant (Monthlies) (CIO - DBEU) - Congress of Independent Organizations Distileria Bago Employees Union December 31, 2025 The Union is composed of ninety-three (93) members.
 The three (3)-year CBA for Economic provision covers the period from January 1, 2023 to December 31, 2025.